citysys/hometask_v2/README.md

 This project was initially created by a junior developer, and it’s a bit messy.
 Your task is to clean it up and make it maintainable and reusable.
 The form is the main component here, and it needs some serious attention.

+## Setup

+To get started with the project, please fork the repository to your GitHub account.

 ## Task Requirements

 ### 1. API Integration